breezefront/breezefront.com/collections/_guides/image-dimensions.md

 </media>
 ```

 p.s.
-Keep in mind that every new dimension will increase hard drive space usage,
+Keep in mind that every new size will increase hard drive space usage,
 so feel free to omit some of the sizes to find out the best solution for you and
 your visitors.